kefilev/laravel-weather-service/README.md

 Make sure you have your server, php and mysql running (Latest XAMPP for example).
 Then make sure you see the Laravel 12 homepage on the browser by visiting `http://localhost`.

-## Subscribtion
+## Subscription

-To subscibe go to: `/api/subscribe?email=your@email.com&location=your_location_or_coordinates`
+To subscribe go to: `/api/subscribe?email=your@email.com&location=your_location_or_coordinates`

 For example: `/api/subscribe?email=your@email.com&location=sofia`

 or with coordinates: `/api/subscribe?email=your@email.com&location=40.7831,-73.9712`

-After you subscribe you should receive an email confirming your subscribtion and a link to unsubscribe.
+After you subscribe you should receive an email confirming your subscription and a link to unsubscribe.

 To unsubscribe go to: `/api/unsubscribe?email=your@email.com`